On this page

-When you create a Warehouse Metric, Amplitude provides calculation definitions (Sum, User Average, Min, and Max) that determine how numeric values aggregate from your connected warehouse table.
+When you create an Aggregated Metric, Amplitude provides calculation definitions (Sum, User Average, Min, and Max) that determine how numeric values aggregate from your connected warehouse table.

-These calculation types help you choose the right measurement for your specific business or product question.
+These calculation types help you choose the right measurement for your business or product question.

 Sum calculation